Todd Muller quits as National Party leader for health reasons

 • The National Party leak: A timeline of the scandal that toppled Muller

-Early contenders to replace him are his current deputy Nikki Kaye - and the prospect of Judith Collins also lurks in the background.
+Early contenders to replace him are his current deputy Nikki Kaye - who is now the acting leader - and the prospect of Judith Collins also lurks in the background.

-"It has become clear to me that I am not the best person to be leader of the Opposition and Leader of the New Zealand National Party at this critical time for New Zealand," Muller said today.
+"It has become clear to me that I am not the best person to be leader of the Opposition and leader of the New Zealand National Party at this critical time for New Zealand," Muller said today.

 "It is more important than ever that the New Zealand National Party has a leader who is comfortable in the role."